A phased redevelopment for a world-class research institution

 Externally, the new facility resolves the eastern frontage of the hospital site, with a bold, striking glass frontage, a hard and a soft landscaped public realm and a new pedestrian access to the hospital site.
 Innovation and sustainability were key drivers for the design process.
 Orientation of the façade with applied manifestation and projecting vertical fins is designed to passively address solar glare control.

-The phase two refurbishment saw the creation of new CAT 2 histopathology, tissue culture, and imaging suites as well as offices and meeting rooms.
+Phase two of the refurbishment saw the creation of new CAT 2 histopathology, tissue culture, and imaging suites as well as offices and meeting rooms.

-Phase three, currently underway, sees a major £10m extension to the north side of the original building to provide new 4D cellular medicine laboratories as well as additional PI offices, research hubs, meeting room spaces and breakout areas.
+Phase three, completed in May 2024, sees a major £10m extension to the north side of the original building providing new 4D cellular medicine laboratories as well as additional PI offices, research hubs, meeting room spaces and breakout areas.

 The site had many constraints, not least the live hospital environment, tight construction zones and change in levels externally which demanded the joining of two buildings with staggered floor levels.
 The team utilised their site knowledge to develop the preferred option, continuing the elevational treatment from the earlier phase.